renuo/i18n-docs/README.md

 ![screenshot](http://dl.dropbox.com/u/385855/Screenshots/oom_.png)
 * From now on you should only update translations in Google Docs and run `rake i18n:import_translations` in the application to get changes.
 You can also export your

+## Todo

+*Pull requests welcome!*

+* create mocked tests that do not have to download our sample CSV files
+* automate the creation of files in config/locales
+* automate the detection of which languages are supported
+* validate use with rails 2.x, other 3.x versions

 ## CHANGELOG